-Behaviour is not classified as an SEN. If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
+Behaviour is not classified as special educational need.
+If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
+We use approaches used by Hertfordshire STEPS to understand the behaviour as a form of communication.
+We often use anxiety maps in order to identify patterns and to help unpick behaviours.
 If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we complete a Common Assessment Framework (CAF) with the family and support the child through that process.
 If parents/ carers and school are concerned that the child may have mental health needs, we encourage parents/ carers to ask their GP for a referral to Child and Adolescent Mental Health Services (CAMHS).

 If the child is felt to have long-term social, emotional or mental health needs, e.g. anger management, the school offers a range of social skills or therapeutic interventions.
 These are generally delivered by trained staff who develop good, trusting relationships with the children.
-In addition, the school makes use of behaviour support units such as Chessbrook or Highwood.
+In addition, the school makes use of behaviour support bases such as Chessbrook or Highwood.